AminaAdilkhan/Netflix-Clone/netflix-clone-react-typescript/README.md

   <p align="center">Watch Page with customer contol bar</p>
 </div>

-## Prerequests

-- Create an account if you don't have on [TMDB](https://www.themoviedb.org/).
-  Because I use its free API to consume movie/tv data.
-- And then follow the [documentation](https://developers.themoviedb.org/3/getting-started/introduction) to create API Key
-- Finally, if you use v3 of TMDB API, create a file named `.env`, and copy and paste the content of `.env.example`.
-  And then paste the API Key you just created.

 ## Which features this project deal with

 - How to create and use [Custom Hooks](https://reactjs.org/docs/hooks-custom.html)